Permafrost/Tundra/SERVICES.md

 * `$map` is a [java.util.Map] object.
 * `$key` is the key to be associated with the given value.
+* `$key.absent?` is an optional boolean which when `true` will only associate the given value with the given key if the key does not already exist in the map.
+Defaults to `false`.
 * `$value` is the value to be associated with the given key.
-* `$mode` is an optional choice of `always`, in which case the given key will be associated with the given value regardless of whether the key is already associated with a different value, or `absent`, in which case the given value will only be associated with the given key if the key is not already associated with another value.
-  Note the `absent` mode requires the given map to be an instance of [java.util.concurrent.ConcurrentMap].

 #### Outputs:

+* `$map` is the given map, or a newly created map if none was given.
-* `$value.existing` is the existing value associated with the given key, if any, and is only returned when the specified mode is `absent`.
+* `$value` is the value associated with the given key.
+If `$key.absent?` was `true` and the key already existed, this is the value already associated with the key.

 ---